Days (The Kinks song)

-"Days" is a song by the Kinks, written by lead singer Ray Davies, released as a single in 1968.
+"Days" is a song by the English rock band the Kinks, written by Ray Davies.
+It was released as a non-album single in June 1968.
 It also appeared on an early version of the album The Kinks Are the Village Green Preservation Society (released only in continental Europe and New Zealand).
 It now appears as a bonus track of the remastered CD.
-On the original Pye 7N 17573 label, the name of the song is "Day's" due to a grammatical error.
+On the original Pye 7N 17573 label, the name of the song is "Day's" owing to a grammatical error.